-Again this is a good pattern for practicing your knitting skills.
-Just basic stitches (knit and purl) but a fun combo to create the unique bumps and squares.
+Again, a lovely pattern for practicing your knitting skills.
+Just basic stitches (knit and purl) but an interesting combo to create the unique bumps and squares.
 The texture of this pattern makes for a nice scrubbing dishcloth.

 Welted Leaf Dishcloth by Faith Schmidt (knit) https://www.knitpicks.com/patterns/Welted_Leaf_Dishcloth__D56132220.html

-I love the look that the knit and purl stitches give to this design, to me it looks a lot harder.
-Good instructions and the finished product has a good workable feel to it.
+I love the look that the knit and purl stitches give to this design.
+I thought instructions were easy to follow and the finished product has a good workable feel to it.

 Ocean Waves Dishcloth by Highland Hickory Designs (crochet) https://www.highlandhickorydesigns.com/ocean-waves-washcloth/

-This was an interesting crochet pattern.
-Makes a nice wavy texture for a unique look and good feel.
+This was an interesting crochet pattern and makes a nice wavy texture for a unique look and good feel.